When it comes to sun protection, the importance of sunglasses is often kept in the dark.

 Fashionable or not, your shades should cover the entire eye area and wrap all the way around to your temples.
 This stops the sun’s rays even from the side and may reduce the drying effect of wind.

-Polarized lenses are a good choice
+Polarized lenses are a good choice for comfort

 Lens color matters